 Cats come in different sizes and so should cat harnesses.
 A vest-style cat harness needs to be custom made so it will hug your cat's body.
 A homemade pattern and a tape measure are essential throughout the process.
 Remember the old adage: measure twice, cut once!

 To make a homemade cat harness, you will have to first create a paper pattern.
+You can find a cat harness pattern PDF online, or create your own.
 Allowing for two-inch seams, take a measurement of your cat from her neck to her waist.
-Again allowing for two-inch seams plus another inch of fabric, measure your cat around the widest part of her ribcage.
+Again, allowing for two-inch seams plus another inch of fabric, measure your cat around the widest part of her ribcage.
 Cut your paper pattern according to these measurements.

 Measure and sew darts around the neck of the harness to pick up any slack in that area.
 Darts are small, sewn folds that gather excess fabric and give the harness a three-dimensional shape.
-The harness must fit your cat well enough to eliminate the chance of her slipping out.
+The harness must fit your cat well enough to eliminate the chance of her slipping out of the garment.